COSC3020/mergesort-howardthegr8one/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+# My Analysis
+Unfortunately I was never able to make my implementation in-place so I'll just do my analysis for the iterative version I have.
+Since the first thing my implementation does is map all elements of the array the runtime is already at $n$.
+I also have a while loop that runs while the array length is greater than 1, and since the array length is halved at the end of each iteration the while loop should run $n/2$ times.
+But for every iteration of the while loop the merge function is called and this function also runs $n/2$ times, thus the theoretical runtime of my implementation is $n + (n/2)*(n/2)$ or $n + n^2/4$ which gives us $\Theta(n^2)$